ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslog.md

 					6b:6d:d8:4e:84:0e:ab:a1
 			```

-TODO:  Check out setting ca.srl you may have missed it in these instructions and I'm not sure that it matters.

 ## Copy certificates and private key to the location specified in the /etc/rsyslog.d/server.conf file

-The configuration file you created in rsyslog a while ago (near the top of this page) specified `/var/lib/rsyslog/x509` as the directory to hold some files.
+The configuration file you created in rsyslog a little while ago (near the top of this page) specified `/var/lib/rsyslog/x509` as the directory to hold some files.
 You just created these files in your _rsyslogWork_ directory, so now create the _/var/lib/rsyslog/x509_ directory and copy the files in there:

    ``` bash
    sudo mkdir -p /var/lib/rsyslog/x509 && \